schwebels/bonniethiel/content/post/2021-09-15-covid19deaths/index.markdown

 That looks better - now the overall mean and median proportion of deaths due to covid19 are about the same

 ## Look at the data.
-Make a graph of the state proportion of covid deaths by sex
+Make a graph of the proportion of covid deaths for each state by sex

 Get a graphing package called 'ggpubr' that's pretty easy to use.
 See <http://www.sthda.com/english/articles/24-ggpubr-publication-ready-plots/>
 install the package "ggpubr" using the lower right hand box in Rstudio and then load the library using the library() function